A FESTIVAL OF NINE LESSONS AND CAROLS

 - “Somerkersfees” – Koos du Plessis arranged by Hans Huyssen (b.
 1964, South Africa)

+2019 marks the fifth Festival of Nine Lessons and Carols presented by VOX Cape Town.
 2019 also celebrates the 80th birthday of our patron, Dr Barry Smith, and so the order of service includes music by two composers with whom his career has been closely associated.
 The first of these composers is Peter Warlock and the opening lines of his joyous carol Benedicamus Domino – “For the advent of a child, / Hurrah!
 The season is upon us” – aptly set the tone for the story to follow.
-Later, we sing a sublime, unaccompanied setting of the 15th-century text, There is no rose, by South African-born composer John Joubert who passed away earlier this year.
+Later, we sing a sublime, unaccompanied setting of the 15th-century text, There Is No Rose, by South African-born composer John Joubert who passed away earlier this year.

 After the First Lesson, we revisit a German carol from last year that was popular amongst singers and listeners alike (Maria durch ein’ Dornwald ging).
 The Second Lesson is followed by a meditative setting of the 16th-century text, By-By, Lullaby, composed earlier this year by Stephen Carletti, making this the first performance of the work.
 We remain in the Renaissance for polyphonic music by Thomas Tallis, who depicts in his setting of Videte miraculum – “Behold the miracle [of the mother of the Lord]” – the awe with which this holy gift is received.

 You may notice a few small differences in some of this year’s congregational carols.
-While the melodies remain exactly the same, we hope that the new harmonies and descants in Once in Royal David’s City and O Little Town of Bethlehem will bring a freshness to these much-loved hymns.
+While the melodies remain exactly the same, we hope that the new harmonies and descants in Once In Royal David’s City and O Little Town O Bethlehem will bring a freshness to these much-loved hymns.
 These arrangements were made by Philip Ledger, who directed the choir at King’s College, Cambridge, for nearly a decade.
 The inclusion of What Sweeter Music, a ravishing carol by John Rutter, pays tribute to Sir Stephen Cleobury (for whom the carol was written in 1988) who, in September, retired after leading the choir at King’s for 37 years.
 Cleobury passed away in November.

 Finally, to acknowledge our local setting at the southern tip of Africa, we present two more carols from closer to home.
 The first is a specially-commissioned isiXhosa translation of the rocking Cradle Hymn by Malcolm Archer – Thula!
-Nunu, zola ulale (“Hush!
-My dear, lie still and slumber”).
+Nunu, Zola Ulale (“Hush!
+My Dear, Lie Still And Slumber”).
 The second is an upbeat arrangement by Hans Huyssen of the Afrikaans carol written to celebrate “a bright summer’s Christmas”, Somerkersfees.

 Carols for 2018

-- “Maria durch ein Dornwald ging” (“Mary walks amid the thorn”) – Traditional German (1850) arranged by Stefan Claas
+- Maria Durch Ein Dornwald Ging (“Mary walks amid the thorn”) – Traditional German (1850) arranged by Stefan Claas

-- “In dulci jubilo” (“In sweet rejoicing”) – Traditional German arranged by R. L. Pearsall and adapted by Reginald Jacques
+- In Dulci Jubilo (“In sweet rejoicing”) – Traditional German arranged by R. L. Pearsall and adapted by Reginald Jacques

-- “There Is No Rose” (2015) – Philip Stopford (b.
+- There Is No Rose (2015) – Philip Stopford (b.
 1977, England)

-- “Christmas in Africa” – Music by Maike Watson (South Africa, b.
-1989), words by Margaret Kollmer (South Africa, b.
-1936)
+- Christmas in Africa – Music by Maike Watson (b.
+1989, South Africa), words by Margaret Kollmer (b.
+1936, South Africa)

 This year’s Festival of Nine Lessons and Carols sees the return of some familiar tunes as well as a host of new carols and hymns.
-The famous German carol, “In dulci jubilo” (“In sweet rejoicing”), was last sung by VOX in 2015 and is presented again this year alongside two numbers from 2017 – the barbershop-style depiction of the Wise Men who “Follow That Star” to Bethlehem and VOX’s specially-commissioned South African carol, “Christmas in Africa”.
+The famous German carol, In Dulci Jubilo (“In sweet rejoicing”), was last sung by VOX in 2015 and is presented again this year alongside two numbers from 2017 – the barbershop-style depiction of the Wise Men who Follow That Star to Bethlehem and VOX’s specially-commissioned South African carol, Christmas in Africa.

 2018 marks 100 years since the famous Festival of Nine Lessons and Carols was first sung at King’s College, Cambridge.
-To recognise this, two contemporary English composers are featured in this year’s line-up: Howard Skempton (“Adam lay ybounden”) and Philip Stopford (“There Is No Rose”), both of whom have chosen beautiful poems from the 15th century as their texts.
+To recognise this, two contemporary English composers are featured in this year’s line-up: Howard Skempton (Adam Lay Ybounden) and Philip Stopford (There Is No Rose), both of whom have chosen beautiful poems from the 15th century as their texts.

 There are also some changes to this year’s congregational hymns.
-We have decided to give two perennial favourites, “O Little Town of Bethlehem” and “While shepherds watched their flocks by night”, a rest this year and have introduced two other popular tunes – “Unto Us Is Born a Son”, which originates from medieval Germany and France, and “The First Nowell”.
-2018 is also the 200th anniversary of the carol “Silent Night”.
+We have decided to give two perennial favourites, O Little Town Of Bethlehem and While Shepherds Watched Their Flocks By Night, a rest this year and have introduced two other popular tunes – Unto Us Is Born A Son, which originates from medieval Germany and France, and The First Nowell.
+2018 is also the 200th anniversary of the carol Silent Night.
 The music was written by Franz Xavier Gruber in 1818, to words by Joseph Mohr, in the small town of Oberndorf bei Salzburg in Austria.

-To acknowledge our local setting, a traditional Zulu lullaby, “Ukuthula” (“Peace”), will be sung following the Sixth Lesson (The Birth of Jesus).
+To acknowledge our local setting, a traditional Zulu lullaby, Ukuthula (“Peace”), will be sung following the Sixth Lesson (The Birth of Jesus).
 Subsequent verses of this serene prayer describe victory (“Ukunqoba”) and redemption (“Usindiso”).
-Once again, our Festival of Nine Lessons and Carols ends with “Christmas in Africa” to bring to a close this year’s celebration “under a Southern sky”.
+Once again, our Festival of Nine Lessons and Carols ends with Christmas in Africa to bring to a close this year’s celebration “under a Southern sky”.

 Carols for 2017

-- “Veni, Creator Spiritus” (“Come, Holy Spirit”) – Plainchant from the ninth century
+- Veni, Creator Spiritus (“Come, Holy Spirit”) – Plainchant from the ninth century

-- “Pula, Pula!” (“Rain, Rain!”) – Franco Prinsloo (South Africa, b.
-1987)
+- Pula, Pula! (“Rain, Rain!”) – Franco Prinsloo (b.
+1987, South Africa)

-- “Ríu Ríu Chíu”– 16th-century Spanish carol
+- Ríu Ríu Chíu– 16th-century Spanish carol

-- “Bethlehem Down” – Peter Warlock (1894-1930, England), words by Bruce Blunt
+- Bethlehem Down – Peter Warlock (1894–1930, England), words by Bruce Blunt

-- “Infant holy, Infant lowly” – Traditional Polish carol arranged by David Willcocks (1919-2015, England)
+- Infant Holy, Infant Lowly – Traditional Polish carol arranged by David Willcocks (1919–2015, England)

-- “Christmas in Africa” (2017) – Music by Maike Watson (South Africa, b.
-1989), words by Margaret Kollmer (South Africa, b.
-1936)
+- Christmas in Africa (2017) – Music by Maike Watson (b.
+1989, South Africa), words by Margaret Kollmer (b.
+1936, South Africa)

-VOX Cape Town’s presentation of the Festival of Nine Lessons and Carols for 2017 begins with plainchant from the ninth century – an invocation of the Holy Spirit entitled “Veni, Creator Spiritus” (“Come, Holy Spirit”).
-After the First Lesson, which describes the fall of man in the Garden of Eden, the composer of “Pula!
-Pula!” (“Rain!
+VOX Cape Town’s presentation of the Festival of Nine Lessons and Carols for 2017 begins with plainchant from the ninth century – an invocation of the Holy Spirit entitled Veni, Creator Spiritus (“Come, Holy Spirit”).
+After the First Lesson, which describes the fall of humanity in the Garden of Eden, the composer of Pula!
+Pula! (“Rain!
 Rain!”) reminds us that: “Water is more than an essential resource for survival; it is a symbol of cleansing and purification that moves beyond the physical.”

-As the coming of the Saviour is revealed in the subsequent readings, a lively Spanish “villancico” (“carol”) describes how “God protected the precious ewe-lamb [the Virgin Mary] from the wolf [the Devil]”.
-This is followed by a gentle hymn composed by Peter Warlock (who, incidentally, won the Daily Telegraph’s annual carol competition 90 years ago in 1927 for this work) and a sprightly setting of “Bogoróditse Djévo” by Arvo Pärt (1990) which contrasts the well-known version by Rachmaninoff presented at last year’s Festival of Nine Lessons and Carols.
+As the coming of the Saviour is revealed in the subsequent readings, a lively Spanish ‘villancico’ (‘carol’) describes how “God protected the precious ewe-lamb [the Virgin Mary] from the wolf [the Devil]”.
+This is followed by a gentle hymn composed by Peter Warlock (who, incidentally, won the Daily Telegraph‘s annual carol competition 90 years ago in 1927 for this work) and a sprightly setting of Bogoróditse Djévo by Arvo Pärt (1990) which contrasts the well-known version by Rachmaninoff presented at last year’s Festival of Nine Lessons and Carols.

-The popular hymn “Away in a Manger” and the traditional Polish carol “Infant holy, Infant lowly” provide a few moments of quiet reflection after the Sixth Lesson.
-The news of the birth of Jesus spreads rapidly, as portrayed in a sweepingly dramatic piece by Francis Poulenc from his “Quatre Motets pour le temps de Noël” (“Four Christmas Motets”) – “Tell us, shepherds, whom you saw” – and the close-harmony depiction of the Wise Men who “Follow that Star” to Bethlehem.
+The popular hymn Away In A Manger and the traditional Polish carol Infant Holy, Infant Lowly provide a few moments of quiet reflection after the Sixth Lesson.
+The news of the birth of Jesus spreads rapidly, as portrayed in a sweepingly dramatic piece by Francis Poulenc from his ‘Quatre Motets pour le temps de Noël’ (‘Four Christmas Motets’) – “Tell Us, Shepherds, Whom You Saw” – and the close-harmony depiction of the Wise Men who Follow That Star to Bethlehem.

 This year’s Festival of Nine Lessons and Carols concludes with the première of a new South African carol especially commissioned by VOX Cape Town to expand the local choral repertoire.
-Entitled “Christmas in Africa”, the text is written by South African poet Margaret Kollmer and has been set to music by Cape Town-based composer Maike Watson.
-Watson’s score evokes “twinkling stars, story-time and prayers in the veld”, thereby setting the scene for a unique and locally-relevant celebration of Christmas “under a Southern sky” .
+Entitled Christmas in Africa, the text is written by South African poet Margaret Kollmer and has been set to music by Cape Town-based composer Maike Watson.
+Watson’s score evokes “twinkling stars, story-time and prayers in the veld”, thereby setting the scene for a unique and locally-relevant celebration of Christmas “under a Southern sky”.

 Carols for 2016

-- “Come, thou Redeemer of the earth” – Traditional, arr.
+- Come, Thou Redeemer Of The Earth – Traditional, arr.
 David Willcocks

-- “Senzenina?” (“What have we done?”) – South African freedom song, arr.
+- Senzenina? (“What have we done?”) – South African freedom song, arr.
 Pete Seeger

-- “I wonder as I wander” – Appalachian carol, arr.
+- I Wonder As I Wander – Appalachian carol, arr.
 John Rutter

-- “Bogoróditse Djévo” (“Rejoice, O Virgin”) – Sergei Rachmaninoff (1873-1943, Russia)
+- Bogoróditse Djévo (“Rejoice, O Virgin”) – Sergei Rachmaninoff (1873–1943, Russia)

-- “O magnum mysterium” (“O great mystery”) – Tomás Luis de Victoria (c.
-1548-1611, Spain)
+- O Magnum Mysterium (“O Great Mystery”) – Tomás Luis de Victoria (c.
+1548–1611, Spain)

-- “Torches” – John Joubert (b.
+- Torches – John Joubert (b.
 1927, South Africa) with words translated by J. B. Trend

-- “Come, Colours Rise” – Grant McLachlan (b.
+- Come, Colours Rise – Grant McLachlan (b.
 1956, South Africa) with words by Frank Barry

 Carols for 2015